SzekelyMariaRobertha/MIPS-Pipeline/README.md

 ## Usage
 ### Requirements
-The project requires the following modules to be implemented in Verilog:
+The project requires the following modules to be implemented in VHDL:

 Register File: This module stores the values of the registers used by the processor.
 ALU (Arithmetic and Logic Unit): This module performs the arithmetic and logic operations required by the processor.